iterative/VSCode-DVC-Workshop/README.md

 ------------

 Managing machine learning experiments can be challenging.
-The ultimate goal of DVC OpenSource extension is to make analysis, collaboration and reproducibility easier.
+The ultimate goal of [DVC](https://github.com/iterative/vscode-dvc) OpenSource extension for VSCode is to make analysis, collaboration and reproducibility easier.

-With the extension, we are able to visualize experiments in the table and plots.
+With the extension, we are able to visualize experiments in the table and plots, analyze them and persist them.

 For defining [stages](https://dvc.org/doc/user-guide/pipelines/defining-pipelines#defining-pipelines)
 We can use CLI or `dvc.yaml` file.
 Please refer [here](https://github.com/SoyGema/VSCode-DVC-Experiments-Template)